keanehauck/keanehauck.github.io/about.md

 I was born and raised in the city of Cincinnati, Ohio — right next to train tracks and a creek where I could catch [crawdads](https://www.nationalgeographic.com/animals/invertebrates/facts/crawdads) (_definitely_ not "crayfish").

 I moved to Kansas when I was around 8 years old - and completed my pre-college education at the Andover school district.
 The bulk of my passions in high school concerned computers and coding; however, I also appreciated the soft sciences.
-From there, I made my way to the University of Oklahoma, where I graduated with Bachelor's of Science in psychology and Minors in computer science and music.
+From there, I made my way to the University of Oklahoma, where I graduated with a Bachelor's of Science in psychology and Minors in computer science and music.

 ### What I do now

 Currently, I study Quantitative Psychology at Arizona State University under the mentorship of Dr. Kevin Grimm.
 I conduct research in a variety of subdisciplines; however, my area of specialty lies in quantitative methodology.
-I also spend my time building keyboards and writing music (when I'm not playing video games).
+I also spend my time building keyboards and playing piano (and video games).
 [Take a look at my research!]({{ site.baseurl }}/research)

 ### Where I'm at now

-Today, I live in Phoenix, AZ.
+Today, I live in Tempe, AZ.
 When I'm not working or attending class, you can find me walking around the ASU campus or nearly entering cardiac arrest on a bicycle.
 I also love to frequent some of the coffee shops around the city.

 ### Why quantitative methodology?